realmadede/realmadede/README.md

 Hello! 👋

-Welcome to my profile.
-I'm a Computer Science student and backend developer focused on software engineering, cybersecurity, networking, and systems.
+This is my profile page.
+I am a Computer Science student specializing in Software Engineering, Cyber Security, Networking, and Systems.

 Let's connect
 <ul>